vzavala/StatsBook/README.md

 # StatsBook
-This repository contains software scripts for the book:

-#Fundamentals of Statistics: From Data to Knowledge to Decisions
+This repository contains software scripts for the book: "Fundamentals of Statistics: From Data to Knowledge to Decisions"